Welcome to Key West: Your Tropical Paradise

 Practical Recommendations

 One of the best times to visit Key West is between March and May, when the weather is pleasant and the tourist crowds are thinner.
-However, if you're a fan of lively events, plan your visit around Key West's famous festivals such as the Key West Film Festival in November or the Hemingway Days in July.
+However, if you're a fan of vibrant events, plan your visit around Key West's famous festivals such as the Key West Film Festival in November or the Hemingway Days in July.

-Remember, Key West is all about outdoor living, so pack light, breathable clothing, lots of sunscreens, and don't forget your swimsuit.
+Remember, Key West is all about outdoor living, so pack light, breathable clothing, plenty of sunscreens, and don't forget your swimsuit.
 Lastly, be prepared for the casual and relaxed tempo of island life.
 The locals have a saying - 'Key West time' - which means everything happens a little slower here!

 Frequently Asked Questions About Key West